-Please note that any retirement fund lump sum benefit, retirement fund lump sum withdrawal benefit, severance benefit or any other amount contemplated in paragraph (d) of the definition of 'gross income' received by or accrued to or to be received by or accrue to the taxpayer during the relevant year of assessment shall not be taken into account for purposes of this calculation.
+Please note that any retirement fund lump sum benefit, retirement fund lump sum withdrawal benefit or severance benefit, received by or accrued to the taxpayer, during the relevant year of assessment, shall not be considered for purposes of this calculation.
+Any amount contemplated in paragraph (d) of the definition of 'gross income' is however included in the penalty calculation.

-Where the Commissioner is satisfied that the amount of any estimate was seriously calculated with due regard to the factors having a bearing thereon and was not deliberately or negligently understated, or if the Commissioner is partly so satisfied, the Commissioner may in his or her discretion remit the penalty or a part thereof.
+Where the Commissioner is satisfied that the amount of any estimate was seriously calculated with due regard to the factors having a bearing thereon and was not deliberately or negligently understated, the Commissioner may in his or her discretion remit the penalty or a part thereof.